Latest information for museums during COVID-19

 Government Guidance for Heritage Locations

-The Government recently released Guidance for Heritage Locations – this is for those operating, working and volunteering in heritage attractions (including open air site/museums and historic houses).
+The Government updated the Guidance for Heritage Locations on 23rd December 2020 – this is for those operating, working and volunteering in heritage attractions (including open air site/museums and historic houses).
 This guidance was developed with input from Historic England, National Trust and other organisations.

 Other reopening resources and guides